bobdavies2000/OpenCVB/README.md

 “standalone” run; or 2) the output of the currently running algorithm.
 The objective is to show and understand the intermediate stages of compound algorithms while running.
 All output will show up in OpenCVB’s main form in the bottom 2 images.
+Play with this when running OpenCVB.
+It is a fun feature and helps understand the composition of the increasingly complex algorithms.

 Pixel Viewer
 ============

-The Pixel Viewer allows detailed inspection of any of the 4 images.
+The Pixel Viewer allows detailed inspection of any of the 4 OpenCVB images.
 The dimensions of the rectangle depend on the window that the user has sized for the Pixel Viewer output – the larger the window, the larger the rectangle.
 Supported formats include CV_8U, CV_8UC3, CV_32F, and CV_32FC3 but more could be added if